RishiKoushik/QFF_2024_IIITDWWD/README.md

 ### Submission
 Present your writeup in a clear and engaging format that is accessible to readers who may not have a deep background in quantum computing.
 This is and Individual challenge and **Only PDF submissions are accepted.**

-Please submit your writeup using the following link: [Submit Your Writeup](#)
+Please submit your writeup using the following link: [Submit Your Writeup](#https://forms.gle/UJZMtZGJvzHYhjrs5)

 ### Prize
 There will be **one winner** selected for this challenge, who will receive a **Qiskit Fall Fest swag kit** as a reward for their outstanding work.

 ### Deadline
-30th October 2024
+30th October 2024 11:59 PM IST (GMT+5:30)

 ## 2. Qiskit Coding Challenges